-Interrater Reliability in a virtual and in face-to-face assessment center
+Interrater reliability in virtual and in face-to-face assessment centers

-The two assessors assessed the candidates in all dimensions, except for the Interpersonal sensitivity dimension in which candidates were assessed by only one assessor.
-Interrater reliability was calculated for the dimensions: teamwork, leadership and presentation, in each of the ACs by calculating the correlations between assessors for each ability individually, in the exercise they watched together.
-The correlations that were calculated were (All correlations were highly significant (p<.001)): for a leadership dimension in the VAC (N = 4171, r= .835) and in the FTF AC (N=6741, r=.854).
-Teamwork dimension at the VAC (N= 4171, r=.818) and at the FTF AC (N=6741, r=.819).
-For the presentation dimension at the VAC (N=4,167, r=.824) and at the FTF AC (N=6,872, r=.864).
-The correlations between the assessors at the VAC, as at the correlations in the FTF AC, were higher than the value 0.8 and are therefore considered acceptable (Marcoulides, 1989).
-Also, the difference between the reliabilities of the assessors for the same dimension in different ACs was small (the difference for leadership is 0.19, the difference for teamwork is 0.001 and the difference for presentation is 0.04).
-Despite the small differences, while the difference between teamwork reliability was not significant (Z = 0.153, P >.05), there was a significant difference in the leadership reliability (Z = 3.365, P <.01) and presentation (Z = 7.116, P <.01).
+The two assessors assessed the candidates in all dimensions, except for the interpersonal sensitivity dimension, in which candidates were assessed by only one assessor.
+Interrater reliability was calculated for the three dimensions of teamwork, leadership, and presentation in each of the ACs by calculating the correlations between assessors for each ability individually in the exercise they observed together.
+The correlations that were calculated were all highly significant (p<.001)).
+The leadership dimension was (N = 4171, r= .835) for the VAC and (N=6741, r=.854) for the FTF-AC.
+The teamwork dimension was (N= 4171, r=.818) for the VAC and (N=6741, r=.819) for the FTF-AC.
+The presentation dimension was (N=4,167, r=.824) for the VAC and (N=6,872, r=.864) for the FTF-AC.
+Much like with the FTF-AC, the correlations between the assessors at the VAC were higher than the value 0.8 and are therefore considered acceptable (Marcoulides, 1989).
+In addition, the difference between the reliabilities of the assessors for the same dimension in different ACs was small (the difference for leadership was 0.19, the difference for teamwork was 0.001 and the difference for presentation was 0.04).
+While the difference between teamwork reliability was not significant (Z = 0.153, P >.05), there was a significant difference in the leadership reliability (Z = 3.365, P <.01), and in the presentation reliability (Z = 7.116, P <.01).

 According to these findings, Hypothesis 2 was partially confirmed.
-While the reliability between assessors' assessments at the VAC was high according to Cohen (1988), similar to the reliability between their assessments at the FTF AC, there were significant differences between them for some of the dimensions.
-The reliability between the assessors in the presentation and leadership dimensions was significantly lower in the VAC, than the reliability among the assessors in those dimensions in the FTF AC.
+While the reliability between assessors’ assessments at the VAC was high in terms of Cohen’s (1988) rules of thumb, there were significant differences between them for some of the dimensions, similar to the reliability between their assessments at the FTF-AC.
+The reliability between the assessors in the presentation and leadership dimensions was significantly lower in the VAC, as compared to the reliability among the assessors in those dimensions in the FTF-AC.
 It is important to note that the reliability between the assessors in the teamwork dimension in the two ACs were similar and no significant difference was found between them.

 Construct validity of the VAC

-To test whether the validity of the construct of the dimensions in the VAC is like the construct of the dimensions in the FTF AC, i.e., whether the dimensions in the VAC measured similar capabilities to those measured in the FTFAC, we mapped the dimensions in both ACs and compared between them in two stages.
-In the first phase we focused on the internal construct of the dimensions in each AC by examining correlations between the dimensions and factor analysis, and in the second phase we focused on the correlations of the dimensions in each of the ACs versus stable external dimensions which identical between the two of them.
+To test whether the validity of the construct of the dimensions in the VAC is comparable to the construct of the dimensions in the FTF-AC (i.e., whether the dimensions in the VAC measured similar capabilities to those measured in the FTF-AC), we mapped the dimensions in both ACs and compared between them in two stages.
+First, we focused on the internal construct of the dimensions in each AC by examining correlations between the dimensions and factor analysis.
+In the second phase, we focused on the correlations of the dimensions in each of the ACs versus stable external dimensions which were identical in both.